 When you’re at LARP, you realize that despite all of their other differences, everyone there likes to LARP and you can talk to them about LARP.
 Being around them when character is broken, at afters, or social events lets you gently become educated on what life is like for them.
 When you add these friends on social media after the game you get to see what they go through.
 You learn what they like and what they dislike, which tends to leave you more open to accepting the differences.

 What Else Can I Learn?

 There are so many more ways that LARP can educate you, but this is an article and not a textbook.
 Researching for a character can help you learn more about the world in which we live, and inspire you to educate yourself further.
 LARP can also help you expand your worldview and make you more open to becoming accepting of other races, religions, gender identities, sexual preferences, relationship types, and even simple stuff such as music preference.
-Be sure to check out the other articles on Networking, Exercise, Social Skills, and Creative Outlets for more ways that LARP can benefit you!
+Be sure to check out the other articles on Networking, Health, Social Skills, and Creative Outlets for more ways that LARP can benefit you!

 Anna uses she/her pronouns, is an avid LARPer, and on weekend when she isn’t being a vampire or werewolf she treks out to the woods to beat up her friends with assorted plumbing supplies and birdseed.
 Outside of LARP Anna is a feminist and part of the LGBTQ* community, console gamer, and is the proud owner of two loving cats with three eyes between them.
 She can be found on Twitter and on Facebook.